-In connection with the Quarterly Report of IGM Biosciences, Inc. (the "Company") on Form 10-Q for the period ended March 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Misbah Tahir, hereby certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of IGM Biosciences, Inc. (the "Company") on Form 10-Q for the period ended June 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Misbah Tahir, hereby certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

 (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-(2) The information contained in the Repo The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the mpany.
+(2) (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: May 12 , 2023 By: /s/ Misbah Tahir
+Date: August 3, 2023 By: /s/ Misbah Tahir

 Misbah Tahir

 Chief Financial Officer

 (Principal Financial Officer)